2010 Gaza flotilla raid: UNHRC fact-finding mission

 On 23 July 2010 the United Nations Human Rights Council launched an independent fact-finding mission to investigate violations of international law that may have occurred during the flotilla raid.
 Israel refused to allow the panel to interview Israeli witnesses and accused the UNHRC of a history of anti-Israel bias.

 In its first report, submitted in September 2010, the UN fact-finding mission found that the IDF broke international law, and that there was evidence sufficient to initiate prosecutions for breaches of the Geneva Convention.
 The report stated that: "The conduct of the Israeli military and other personnel towards the flotilla passengers was not only disproportionate to the occasion but demonstrated levels of totally unnecessary and incredible violence," and determined that Israeli commandos summarily executed six passengers aboard the MV Mavi Marmara.
-It cites forensic analysis indicating that Furgan Dogan was shot five times, including once in the face while he was lying on his back.
+It cites forensic analysis indicating that Furkan Dogan was shot five times, including once in the face while he was lying on his back.
 "All of the entry wounds were on the back of his body except for the face wound, which entered the right of his nose", the report concluded.
 "According to forensic analysis, tattooing around the wound in his face indicates that the shot was delivered at point-blank range."

 The report stated: "There is clear evidence to support prosecutions of the following crimes within the terms of article 147 of the Fourth Geneva Convention: wilful killing; torture or inhuman treatment; wilfully causing great suffering or serious injury to body or health".
 The report also stated that it found no medical evidence of IDF commandos being shot.
 It recommended that Israel pay reparations, and also described Israel's blockade of the Gaza Strip as "totally intolerable and unacceptable in the 21st century".